 It’s not long before my narrow track converges with the wide Engravings Track, a service trail that runs along the Wakehurst Parkway.
-On the right (west) is an enormous Aboriginal engravings site; it was the first to be visited by Europeans (Surgeon John White) in March 1788.
+On the right (west) is the enormous Bantry Bay Aboriginal engraving site; it was the first to be visited by Europeans (Surgeon John White) in March 1788.

 There are 82 figures, including two mundoes, people, animals, fish, shields, a canoe, a basket and bag, boomerangs, circles, stone axes and clubs and snakes on the main rock platform.
 They were documented by W.D.
 Campbell in 1899.

 Not far away are another couple of engravings: “Upon an adjacent rock surface to tlie westward are cut a whale and a man; the former has a groove one inch wide and half an inch deep, rubhed smooth; the man is more weathered, and probably was not so deeply cut, but has the same characteristics” (Campbell).

 A short distance further, I cross the Wakehurst Parkway to visit the old Jones Trig Station (TS2636).
 It’s easily accessed via a short, informal track from a small clearing where the Manly Dam Mountain Bike Trail starts).

 After re-crossing the Wakehurst Parkway I return to the Engraving Track, as I continue along the Bantry Bay Loop.
 It’s not the most exciting or interesting track, with a constant drone of traffic in the background.
 Although there are nice glimpses of the city skyline and North Sydney in the distance.

 After about 3km and just before reaching Seaforth Oval, I turn right (west) onto the Timber Getters Trail, a historic logging track that was used in the 1850s when timber was logged in ‘The Big Forest’ owned by James Harris French.